 Crispy Baked Onion Rings

-Preheat your oven to 400 degrees and line two rimmed sheet pans with parchment paper.
-Trim of the ends of two sweet onions and peel back any tough layers and discard.
+- Trim of the ends of two sweet onions and peel back any tough layers and discard.
 Slice into 1/2 inch rings and separate the rings.
 (You may not need a third onion, I always buy one more in case any slicing errors occur)

-Grab three shallow dishes; one for the flour, panko {seasonings if you're using any} and the egg whites.
-Dredge the onion rings first in the flour and shake off any excess.
-Then dip in the egg whites and toss in the panko.
-Place in a single layer on the rimmed sheets.
-Bake in your preheated oven at 400 degrees for a total of twenty minutes.
-If you're baking two pans at the same time be sure to swap the pans on the wracks at the ten minute mark (there is no need to flip the onion rings).
-Remove and season with a smidgen of salt before serving them with your favorite dipping condiment.
+- Bake in your preheated oven at 400° for a total of twenty minutes.
+If you're baking two pans at the same time be sure to swap the pans on the racks at the ten minute mark (there is no need to flip the onion rings).

 Always wanted to do this!
 YUM!